aws/aws-iot-device-sdk-swift/Samples/Mqtt5ConnectionSamples/Pkcs12Connect/README.md

-# PKCS12 Connect Sample
+# PKCS #12 Connect Sample

 [**Return to main sample list**](../../README.md)

-This sample demonstrates how to establish an MQTT connection with an AWS IoT service using a PKCS12 file.
+This sample demonstrates how to establish an MQTT connection with an AWS IoT service using a PKCS #12 file.

 You will uses the
 [message broker](https://docs.aws.amazon.com/iot/latest/developerguide/iot-message-broker.html)